butiucatalin/hello-world/README.md

 # hello-world
 My first repository
 Hello World !
-This is my first repository change !
+I eager to learn more about the fascinating word of coding !